buddhist-uni/buddhist-uni.github.io/_courses/function.md

 9. Nyanamoli: The End
 9. Bodhi: Epilogue

-Having thus gotten a traditional map of the Path, we can now begin exploring the terrain.
+Having thus gotten the traditional map of the Path, we can now begin exploring its terrain.

 ### Lectures